All Images Copyright 2008-2025 Jennifer Lavrenz

 _

 That evening, I made my way on another bus south to Worthington, a port town in southern England.
-My good friend Bethany lives there, so it was great to see another familiar face and have fun in this seaside town.
+My good friend who lives there, so it was great to see another familiar face and have fun in this seaside town.
 I was there for nearly a whole week.
-Bethany was packing up her flat to move back to Canada as her visa was coming to an end.
+She was packing up her flat to move back to Canada as her visa was coming to an end.
 I think we gave each other moral support!

 Jennifer Kaye xoxo